taraslysun/discrete_math_lab1/README.md

 This lab is about methods and algorithms to find mininum spanning three of graphs

 ## Main scripts
-Script with Prim and Floyd algo are in the prim_kruskal.py file.
+Script with Prim and Floyd algo are in the prim_kruskal.py file in main folder.
 And our Classifier algo is in tree.py file.
 Other files are for conclusion.